Stones Corner Precinct - Hanlon Park project

 - boosts local economic vibrancy with a new place to relax and enjoy.

 The concept plan was developed through community consultation in early 2018, including a co-design workshop and online survey, as well as extensive technical investigations and community feedback in late 2018.
-The concept plan for Hanlon Park is subject to detailed design and further investigations.

 - relaxed, quiet park facilities at the corner of Junction and Myrtle streets, including seating and shade